 Consistent with the original intent of the park, and working within the parameters of the land trust easement of 2008, Area One should be used for only low-impact activities that do not detract from conservation of this unique natural resource.
 Quiet, unobtrusive activities such as nature hikes, guided interpretive walks, bird watching, cross-country skiing, snowshoeing, landscape painting, jogging, orienteering, photography, geocaching and orienteering are some desirable uses.
-Activities that should be banned include biking, mountain biking and the use of any motorized vehicles except those needed by city personnel and their designees for maintenance of trails and flora.
+Activities that should be banned include biking, mountain biking (except on the road and parking lot), and the use of any motorized vehicles except those needed by city personnel and their designees for maintenance of trails and flora.